rasti1608/GOOGLE-FRAUD/README.md

 ### 🔗 **VERIFY IT YOURSELF:** [www.youtube.com/@NoNameDOG_ai_Studio](https://www.youtube.com/@NoNameDOG_ai_Studio)

 **These are LIVE numbers from YouTube.
-Anyone can check.**
+Anyone can check them right now.**

 ---

-## Wait... how does that work?
+## The Math Doesn't Work

-To subscribe to a YouTube channel, you must watch videos first.
+To subscribe to a YouTube channel, you **must view content first**.
+That's how YouTube works.

 So how does a channel have **3.5 times MORE subscribers than total views?**

 **It doesn't.
 Unless the subscribers are fake.**

+---

-### And I paid Google Ads $2,100 for this.
+## I Paid Google Ads $2,100 for These "Subscribers"

+**March 2025:** Ran a Google Ads campaign to promote my YouTube channel
+**Result:** Google reported 33,448 "successful conversions" (subscribers)
+**Reality:** The channel is dead, losing subscribers daily, zero organic growth

+**The subscribers aren't real.
+Google charged me for fake metrics.**

+---

+## Then It Got Much Worse

+When I started documenting this fraud and contacting Google support:

+**March 14, 2025, 5:55 PM ET** - Google called me from their official support number **(404-978-8978)** and attempted to gain unauthorized access to my entire Google account through a deceptive security prompt.

+**I declined.
+The login attempt was blocked.**

+**The entire call is recorded.**

 ---